Kris022/f1-strategy-simulator/README.md

 - **Driver Position Evolution Chart**: Displays each driver's position throughout the race, making overtaking maneuvers and overall performance easy to analyze and comprehend.

-- **Validation with Real Race Data**: The simulation provides a set of functions for easy comparison of its results with real race data, enhancing its credibility and reliability.
-We credit FastF1 as the source of real-world data.
-For more information, refer to [FastF1 Documentation](https://docs.fastf1.dev/).
+- **Validation with Real Race Data**: The simulation provides a set of functions for easy comparison of its results with real race data.
+FastF1 is a python library and is the source of real-world data for this project.
+Credit - [FastF1 Documentation](https://docs.fastf1.dev/).

 ## Built With